Quantcast

 Again, only WHOs create emotion, not Whats.

 Now, yes, the emptiness from a collection of Whats can eventually become so small that it's barely noticeable in terms of logic, but it'll still be there, and you will still never feel fully satisfied, because your emotions will not be engaged properly; only your logic will be.
 Remember my friends, WHOs are used for our emotions, and Whats are used for our logic.
 What you have, without a matching WHO, just becomes an empty container, within a container, within a container, until it reaches that top container, that is WHO you really are.
 Alas, this is what most people attempt to do, and it is still a somewhat rather acceptable method, especially with how easy it is.
-But, finding each of the WHOs, to match with every individual What that you already have is essential if you want to be entirely satisfied in life, emotionally, logically, and otherwise.
+But, finding each of the WHOs, to match with every individual What that you already have is essential if you want to be entirely satisfied in life, emotionally, logically, permanently, and otherwise.
+The biggest Whats that create the biggest hunger for WHOs are usually Ambition, Pride, and Greed.
+This is because, again, like discussed in previous chapters, they’re often what we use to measure how big our WHO actually is.
+To do that, however, they need to fill it in with one of those Whats — like greed, which creates a need for it to be fulfilled.

 You already have multiple Whats, since that's what you've been trying to collect throughout your whole life anyway.
 You've been told to do so, and so you did.
 You can't find one solution for everything in your life because you have too many empty containers to fill inside of you already.
 Still, by finding the right WHOs for the right pieces, you might eventually find absolute fulfillment over time.